A family of measures on symmetric groups and the field with one element: Abstract

 \section{Abstract}

 For each $n \ge 1$ this paper considers a one-parameter family of complex-valued measures on the symmetric group $S_n$, depending on a complex parameter $z$.
-For parameter values $z=q= p^f$ this measure describes splitting probabilities of monic degree n polynomials over $\FF_q[X]$, conditioned on being squarefree.
+For parameter values $z=q= p^f$ this measure describes splitting probabilities of monic degree n polynomials over $\FF_q[X]$, conditioned on being square-free.
 It studies these measures in the case $z=1$, and shows that they have an interesting internal structure having a representation theoretic interpretation.
-These measures may encode data relevant to the hypothetical ``field with one element $\FF_1$."
+These measures may encode data relevant to the hypothetical ``field with one element $\FF_1$".
+It additionally studies the case $z=-1$, which also has a representation theoretic interpretation.